larsks/blog.oddbit.com-posts/2013-10-04-automatic-dns-entrie.md

+---
+layout: post
-Title: Automatic hostname entries for libvirt domains
+title: Automatic hostname entries for libvirt domains
-Date: 2013-10-04
+date: 2013-10-04
-Tags: libvirt,virtualization
+tags: libvirt,virtualization
 Slug: automatic-dns-entries-for-libvirt-domains
+---

 Have you ever wished that you could use `libvirt` domain names as hostnames?
 So that you could do something like this: